Troop Size and Structure in Free-ranging Formosan Macaque (Macaca cyclopis)at Mt. Longevity, Taiwan

 Births were recorded between February and June annually, and 85% of the births occurred within 2 months (April 15 to June 15, Fig. 3).
 Most successful matings with sperm ejaculation were observed from September until the following February, which indicated a distinct mating season.
 The total birth rate over 3 birth seasons was 0.7 infants per adult female per year.
 Birth rates increased from 0.5 infants per adult female per year in 1995 to 0.7 in 1996 and 0.8 in 1997 if all adult females in all troops were combined.
 However, the infant birth rate (birth per adult females) did not change significantly (F1,11 = 1.774, p > 0.20) with troop size excluding infants (Fig. 6A) and also did not correlate with the number of adult females (F1,11 = 1.078, p > 0.32).
 A total of 235 births were recorded during 1995-1997, of which 2 pairs were twins.
 Both sets of twins survived for over 3 yr and were still alive at the time of writing.
 Most infants (97%) were born between April and June with the exception of 1 in February and 5 in March.
 Thirty-nine females were observed to deliver their 1st infants when they were about 4 yr old.

-The number of surviving infants was correlated with the number of births (Spearman correlation coefficient, r =0.89, p < 0.001), and the number of adult females and troop size without infants (< 0.001).
+The number of surviving infants was correlated with the number of births (Spearman correlation coefficient, r =0.89, p < 0.001), and the number of adult females and troop size without infants (p < 0.001).
 The number of infant deaths, however, did not correlate with any of these variables.
 The average mortality rate for infants within 6 mo of birth was 22.58% (± 2.95 SE) in 1996-1997.
 When troop Aa was excluded from the data set, the average infant mortality did not correlate linearly with average troop size (excluding infants) for 12 troops (F1,10 = 0.07, p > 0.79, Fig. 6B).
 The percentage of infants within a troop was relatively constant and did not correlate with troop size (p > 0.05) when troop Aa was excluded.
 Troop Aa was small and newly formed from fission, and in that troop, 2 infants had died before September 1997 (Table 2).

 Sex ratio